Crochet Chevron Blanket Pattern

 SC: Single Crochet.

-Video Tutorial:
+Crochet Chevron Blanket Pattern Video Tutorial:

 In the following video, I demonstrate how to crochet the single crochet chevron stitch that is used the Leelee Knits Peaches and Cream Baby Blanket.
-The video also includes a demo of how to change colours at the end of a row, and then crochet over the yarn tails to avoid weaving in loose ends.
+The video also https://tecnomente.net includes a demo of how to change colors at the end of a row, and then crochet over the yarn tails to avoid weaving in loose ends.

 Row 1: 2 SC in 2nd ch from hook, SC in the next 4 ch, skip 2 ch, SC in next 4 ch; *3 SC in next ch, sc in next 4 ch, skip 2 ch, sc in next 4 ch; repeat from * to last ch.
 2SC in last ch; CH1, turn.